 - Studies suggest that interactive games, play, and puzzles are great for your dog’s mental and motor development.
 It brings a sense of harmony and closeness with the PARENT in your dog.
 Thus, these games are a peaceful way to let you establish a healthy relationship with your dog daily, with no extra effort.

 - Socializing your dog is also critical for your dog’s mental health.
 It’ll keep your dog friendly and help deal with fearful behavior.
 You can begin socializing with your dog at 18 weeks.
-Yet, it’ll require more support, understanding the dog's behavior, and positive stimulation if you have got a grown-up dog.
+Yet, it’ll require more support, understanding of the dog’s behavior, and positive stimulation if you have got a grown-up dog.

 - Dogs have their doggy nature.
-So, you can't confine them from showing their natural behaviors outdoors.
-During the outdoor walks, if you see your dog following scents, be gentle.
+So, you can’t confine them from showing their natural behaviors outdoors.
+During outdoor walks, if you see your dog following scents, be gentle.

 10. Do Home Training of your Dog